xwmx/nb/README.md

 This is an example excerpt.
 ```

-`nb` and `nb ls` display only the 30 most recently modified notes.
+`nb` and `nb ls` display the 20 most recently modified notes.
 To list a
 different number of notes, use the `-n`,`--limit`, or `--<limit>` flags:

 ```bash